 Trevor Waddington OBE

 Our Chairman, Trevor Waddington, retired to Budleigh Salterton with his wife Diane in 2012 after a 35-year career in the Royal Navy followed by 17 years of running an antique clocks business in Bradford-on-Avon.
 He is a Fellow of the British Horological Institute and a Liveryman of the Worshipful Company of Clockmakers.
 In 2014 he gained a History degree from the Open University.
-He’s a steward at the National Trust’s A La Ronde, Exmouth, and also organises the Exeter Flotilla’s annual Trafalgar Service at Exeter Cathedral.
+He’s a steward at the National Trust’s A La Ronde, Exmouth, and is also webmaster to the Exeter Flotilla.

 Susan Lacey retired to Devon in 2018 with her husband, Ian.
 Originally from Glasgow, Susan served in the Women’s Royal Naval Service for ten years (including six months at CTCRM Lympstone), and subsequently worked in senior leadership positions in universities and charities in the UK, the United States and Qatar.
 She brings a broad background in administrative systems and procedures and, to quote one of her previous bosses, the ability to make the trains run on time.
 With a strong desire to serve the community in which she lives, Susan is working with the other Trustees and the extraordinary group of Museum volunteers to help to strengthen the Museum’s operations in order to make the most of its limited resources.
 Her other interests include cross-stitch embroidery, reading and singing with the Lympstone Military Wives Choir.
 She became a Trustee of the Museum in May 2019 and currently serves as Membership Secretary and Minutes Secretary.